 Summary

 PublicSchema uses a dual license.
-The vocabulary definitions are freely available under a Creative Commons license.
-The software that builds and serves the vocabulary is available under the Apache License.
+The reference model is freely available under a Creative Commons license.
+The software that builds and serves it is available under the Apache License.

-In practice: you can use the vocabulary in your systems, documentation, and data exchanges without restriction, as long as you provide attribution and share derivative vocabulary work under the same terms.
+In practice: you can use the reference model in your systems, documentation, and data exchanges without restriction, as long as you provide attribution.

-The vocabulary definitions, including concept definitions, property definitions, controlled value sets, and credential schemas (everything under the schema/ directory in the source repository), are licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.
+The reference model, including concept definitions, property definitions, controlled value sets, and credential schemas (everything under the schema/ directory in the source repository), is licensed under the Creative Commons Attribution 4.0 International License.

 You are free to: